DIPlib/diplib/doc/src/DIPimage/02_installation.md

 \subsection sec_dum_installing_macos_bindist Installation from binary distribution

-\par Not yet available
+!!! par "Not yet available"
     This might be a bundle, or a drag-drop disk image.
 A different option could be a Homebrew formula.

 \subsection sec_dum_installing_macos_source Installation from source